 - Certified Nutrition Specialists – This is the most commonly recognized qualification outside of an RD.
 It requires an advanced degree, a passing score on a board exam, and a series of supervised clinical exercises.

 - Health Coaches – These are medical professionals who are additionally trained in nutrition, exercise science, and behavioral psychology.
 While they may hold a certificate, they are not considered to be board certified.

 Nutrition services are available to adults as a part of the Affordable Care Act.
-Specifically, the law makes insurance companies cover diet counseling for adults who are at risk for chronic diseases.
+Specifically, the law requires insurance companies to cover diet counseling for adults who are at risk for chronic diseases.
 More targeted laws exist in some states.

 These regulations create additional protections for patients who might need nutrition services and are typically geared toward one specific condition rather than nutrition counseling in general.
 Chronic diseases where nutrition is a common treatment include:

-- Diabetes – This blood sugar condition can often be prevented by a smart diet that is low in sugar.
+- Type 2 Diabetes – This condition, characterized by a high tolerance to insulin, can often be prevented by a smart diet that is low in sugar.
 The American Diabetes Association recommends that dietary changes be the first step in helping a sufferer of pre-diabetes to control their condition.

 - Cardiac and Blood Pressure Problems – Diet has again been shown to be a major factor in both prevention and early care of these conditions.
 The Mayo Clinic has created eating guidelines and a diet plan to help those at risk of stroke and heart attack to lower their risk of incurring life-threatening events.